 - product reviews from media to boost social proof

 - customer service commitments

 These give peace of mind.
-Use third party review systems to show objectivity.
+Use third-party review systems to show objectivity.
 If a negative comment comes in, make sure someone from your team has responded to it in a way that shows you are paying attention and taking care of the issue.

-- If stock of a product goes below a certain level, display an ‘x nos. remaining’ to show scarcity and create a sense of urgency that compels them to purchase before it runs out.
+- If the stock of a product goes below a certain level, display an ‘x nos. remaining’ to show scarcity and create a sense of urgency that compels them to purchase before it runs out.
 Alternatively, you could use the stock meter as a visual and effective graph.

-- If something is out of stock, either don’t display it, or don’t make it conspicuous.
+- If something is out of stock, either don’t display it or don’t make it conspicuous.
 Offer the option for them to leave an e-mail id so you can notify them when it’s back on the inventory.
 This is another way for you to get their e-mail id without arousing suspicion.
 Whatever you do, don’t lead them till the check out before informing them it isn’t available; it’s ok to let them know in advance.
-You can still convert customers when they land on sold out products.
+You can still convert customers when they land on sold-out products.

-- Make it easy for customers to use social networking links like share, like, pin to get the word around.
+- Make it easy for customers to use social networking links like share, like, and pin to get the word around.

-Make sure you dazzle customers with this page, neither underplaying nor over-doing anything.
+Make sure you dazzle customers with this page, neither underplaying nor overdoing anything.
 While each page in a website is important and serves a specific purpose in the overall marketing cycle, the product page is the one that actually shows shoppers who you are and what you do.
 So make it count!
 Remember to also take into consideration the latest search trends that change how shoppers discover products online.
-If you get them here, and the page follows all these best practices, the rest of the sales cycle will be a smooth sailing.
+If you get them here, and the page follows all these best practices, the rest of the sales cycle will be smooth sailing.